Can You Smoke Weed Anywhere in NYC?

 Can you smoke weed anywhere in New York?
 No. But you can smoke in certain public places.
-New York made the rules pretty easy to follow: you’re allowed to smoke weed in most places you can smoke tobacco.
+New York made the rules pretty easy to follow: You’re allowed to smoke weed in most places you can smoke tobacco.
 However, New York City is not exactly smoker-friendly.
 Where precisely are you allowed to smoke?

-Private property like your home or a friend’s backyard
+Private property, like your home or a friend’s backyard

 Consumption lounges (when they open)